kamaek/s-url/README.md

 Then the service can be scaled horizontally as much as needed.
 To make it more optimal, requests can be sharded based on the hash of a shortened URL.

+Also, it makes sense to implement dynamic length of a shortened URL, so the service doesn't run out of values range.